Kuching: Local Bus

-Local Bus or Bus Express remain unclear
+Local Bus or Bus Express

+Stage Bus (BAS.MY services)

+BusAsia (Biaramas Express) currently operates ten bus routes under the BAS.MY Kuching programme, connecting Kuching to its suburbs and surrounding towns.

-The main bus terminal is the Kuching Sentral, which just launched in 2012.
-It is located in the south of the city, about 5 minutes away from the Kuching International Airport and 20 minutes from the city centre.
-The terminal serves a long-distance destination to Brunei, Sabah, and West Kalimantan in Indonesia.
-Another bus terminal is the Old Kuching Bus Terminal, it is still operating as some of the bus companies that supposed to use the new terminal are unwilling to use the facilities due to some ongoing disagreement.
-Other minibuses or vans services also available in the city.
+The main bus terminal is Kuching Sentral, opening in 2012, located in the south of the city—about 5 minutes' drive away from Kuching International Airport and 20 minutes from the city centre.
+The terminal serves as a starting point for long-distance trips to Brunei, Sabah, and West Kalimantan, Indonesia.
+Another bus terminal is the Old Kuching Bus Terminal, which is only operating as some bus companies and drivers reportedly have been unwilling to use Kuching Sentral's newer facilities, due to undisclosed or unknown reasons.
+Other minibuses and carpool van services are also available in the city.

 Water

 Kuching, like most towns in Sarawak, has connections to other urban centres and settlements by water transport.
 Between the banks of the Sarawak River, near the city centre, many 'tambang' (traditional roofed wooden sampan) can be seen carrying passengers from one riverbank to another.
 For those staying along the river banks, it is a short way to getting to the city-proper.
 The wharf for express boats servicing transport to further areas such as Sibu and Bintulu, is located in the east of the city at the Sim Kheng Hong Port (formerly known as the Tanah Puteh Port) in Pending.